Ramón Valdés: 1924–1968: Childhood, early career and multiple films

-Ramón Esteban Gómez Valdés y Castillo was born on 2 September 1924, in Mexico City, a son of Rafael Gómez-Valdés Angellini and Guadalupe Castillo.
+Ramón Esteban Gómez-Valdés y Castillo was born on 2 September 1924, in Mexico City, a son of Rafael Gómez-Valdés y Angellini and Guadalupe Castillo.
 He lived a quiet childhood, without being surrounded by many luxuries.
-He had several brothers, Germán Valdés "Tin Tan", Manuel "El Loco" Valdés, Antonio Valdés "El Ratón Valdés", Guadalupe, Angela, Cristóbal, Antonio and Armando.
+He had several brothers, Germán Valdés "Tin-Tan", Manuel "El Loco" Valdés, Antonio "El Ratón" Valdés, Guadalupe, Angela, Cristóbal, Antonio and Armando.
 He was nicknamed "El Moncho".
 At the age of two, his family moved to Ciudad Juárez.

 In his youth, Valdés earned his living in multiple activities and trades, and due to this instability, he sometimes faced economic problems.
-At the same time he began his artistic career thanks to the support of his brother Germán ("Tin Tan"), who took him to act with him in different projects, so he participated in more than 50 films of the Golden Age of Mexican cinema.
+At the same time he began his artistic career thanks to the support of his brother Germán, who took him to act with him in different projects, so he participated in more than 50 films of the Golden Age of Mexican cinema.
 His film debut took place on Tender Pumpkins (1949).
 He continued appearing on multiple movies as an extra or with supporting roles till he met Roberto Gomez Bolaños (Chespirito) in 1968.